 Most of the time, my reviews are decided via a two-week poll I post in a thread on the Just Anime forum of a list of ten titles (five a piece from anything done within or beyond the past ten years) that Vice members are allowed to vote on.
 Whichever title receives the most votes within that two week period will be what I choose to cover for my next review.

 As some of you will see, I'm an occasional poster in the Battles forum.
 I've got quite a bit of knowledge on many fictions which include DBZ, Tenchi Muyo, titles among the HST, Gundam, a number of Nasuverse titles and Marvel Comics to name a few.
 Depending on how you present yourself in the forum, I can either be open to difference in opinion if you know what you talk about and don't get too full of yourself, or I will be wondering why the hell you think as you do if you act self-absorbed and get ignorant of the opinions of others when they have different points of view on a match or the abilities of a character.
-If the latter applies (especially in Reikai/ Raigen's case), don't be surprised if I'm cynical with your points of view and/or mock your efforts in trying to sound credible as a debater.
+If the latter applies, don't be surprised if I'm cynical with your point of view.

 In terms of how feats get presented for a character, this is the judgement I go by in order of priority: